MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Host/Start-Transcript.md

 ### None

-You cannot pipe objects to this cmdlet.
+You can't pipe objects to this cmdlet.

 ## OUTPUTS

 ### System.String

-This cmdlet returns a string that contains a confirmation message and the path to the output file.
+This cmdlet returns a string containing a confirmation message and the path to the output file.

 ## NOTES